hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 #### 2.16.1 Overview of Container Synchronization

-Container Synchronization allows you to automatically synchronize the objects between containers in different HP Cloud Object Storage instances/regions.
-The containers must be in different instances or regions.
+Container Synchronization allows you to automatically synchronize the objects between containers in different HP Cloud Object Storage regions.
+The containers must be in different regions.
 The containers do not need to be in the same swift account i.e., users associated with two different tenants can share objects.

 Container Synchronization works by making a copy of objects in a "source" container and sending the objects to a "destination" container.